tankche1/compsci682-fa20.github.io/assignments/assignments2019/assignment2.md

 Open up either `PyTorch.ipynb` or `TensorFlow.ipynb`.
 There, you will learn how the framework works, culminating in training a  convolutional network of your own design on CIFAR-10 to get the best performance you can.

-**NOTE**: The PyTorch notebook requires PyTorch version 0.4, which was released on 4/24/2018.
+**NOTE**: The PyTorch notebook requires PyTorch version >=0.4 (up to 1.2 as of 09/26/2019).
 You can install this version of PyTorch using conda or pip by following the instructions here: http://pytorch.org/

 ### Submitting your work